NativeScript/docs-v8/introduction.md

 - Provide correct `repository` property value in the root package.json file of your app template (see the "Package.json guidelines" section above for additional package.json requirements).

-- [Read more](https://github.com/NativeScript/marketplace-feedback/blob/master/docs/template-submission.md) how to submit your app template to [NativeScript Marketplace](https://market.nativescript.org).
+- [Read more](https://github.com/NativeScript/marketplace-feedback/blob/master/docs/template-submission.md) about how to submit your app template to [NativeScript Marketplace](https://market.nativescript.org).

 ##### Styling Guidelines